Emma Little-Pengelly

-Early life and career
+Early life

-Little-Pengelly is the daughter of Maureen Elizabeth Little and the loyalist Noel Little.
-He was absent from her childhood between the ages of nine and eleven, following his arrest in Paris.
+Little-Pengelly is the daughter of Maureen Elizabeth Little and Noel Little (also known as John Little).
+Her father was a leader of the loyalist paramilitary group Ulster Resistance and a former Ulster Defence Regiment (UDR) soldier.
+He was absent from her childhood for two years, following his arrest in Paris in April 1989.
+Along with two other paramilitaries, Little was convicted of terrorism-related conspiracy, for trying to trade stolen British missile plans to the South African government in return for weapons.
+He was fined and sentenced to time served.
+Noel Little was also alleged to have been involved in the smuggling of weapons to loyalists in 1987.

 Little-Pengelly was educated at Markethill High School, Portadown College and Queen's University Belfast.
 She qualified as a barrister in 2003.
-She was also a tutor and lectured at the University of Ulster from 2004 to 2006.

 Political career

 Little-Pengelly began her political career in 2007 as Special Advisor (Spad) to the Reverend Ian Paisley, while he was in the office of First Minister, where she worked as part of the DUP talks team with victims of the Troubles.
-Little-Pengelly remained in the position of Special Advisor when Peter Robinson assumed the office of First Minister in 2008 until 2015 after over 8 years in the position.
+Little-Pengelly remained in the position of Special Advisor when Peter Robinson assumed the office of First Minister in 2008 until 2015 after over eight years in the position.

-Little-Pengelly succeeded Jimmy Spratt as MLA for Belfast South in the Northern Ireland Assembly in 2015, following his retirement due to ill health.
+In 2015, Little-Pengelly was chosen by the DUP to replace Jimmy Spratt as MLA for Belfast South in the Northern Ireland Assembly, following his retirement due to ill health.
 On 28 October 2015, Little-Pengelly was appointed as a junior minister in the Northern Ireland Executive Office.
 Little-Pengelly ran in the 2016 Assembly Election in the South Belfast constituency and was elected.
-She was appointed Chairperson of the Finance Committee following this election.

 She lost her seat at the 2017 Northern Ireland Assembly election, as the total number of seats in Belfast South was reduced from 6 to 5, trailing her running mate Christopher Stalford by 15 votes at the time of her elimination.

-At the 2017 UK general election, Little-Pengelly became the MP for Belfast South, gaining the seat from the SDLP's Alasdair McDonnell.
+At the 2017 UK general election, Little-Pengelly was elected MP for Belfast South, gaining the seat from the SDLP's Alasdair McDonnell.
 The former Northern Ireland First Minister Peter Robinson was the chief strategist behind Little-Pengelly's campaign.

-She subsequently lost the seat to the SDLP's Claire Hanna at the 2019 general election.
+She later lost the seat to the SDLP's Claire Hanna at the 2019 general election.

 On 12 May 2022, one week after the Northern Ireland Assembly election, DUP leader Jeffrey Donaldson refused to take his seat in Stormont due to his opposition to the Northern Ireland Protocol.
-Little-Pengelly was co-opted to replace him, saying, "I have agreed to fill [Donaldson's] seat in Lagan Valley at this time both to support this work and to ensure a continued high level of support and service to the constituents of Lagan Valley.
+Little-Pengelly was appointed by the DUP to replace him.
+She said "I have agreed to fill [Donaldson's] seat in Lagan Valley at this time both to support this work and to ensure a continued high level of support and service to the constituents of Lagan Valley.
 It is a privilege to be asked to fulfil this role at this important time for unionism and for Northern Ireland.
 While Sir Jeffrey focuses on that immediate task, I look forward to serving the people of Lagan Valley with passion and commitment."